sh-r0/to_ascii_inator/README.md

 ## Usage
 Program should be called using following convention:
 ./to_ascii_inator.exe //input filepath// /optional flags/
+You may want to use a monospaced font for the best effect when viewing

 Flags:
 "-o" - specifying output filename (1 parameter)